How to Safely Release Deep-water FishJuly 2020

 It’s the time of year to fish for snapper and grouper, and you can continue your role as a conservationist by looking out for signs of barotrauma when releasing deep-water fish.

 Barotrauma is a condition in many fish caught at depths greater than 50 feet.
-It comes from pressure changes during the hooked fish’s ascent, which lead to an expansion of gases in the swim bladder.
+It comes from pressure changes during the hooked fish’s ascent, which leads to an expansion of gases in the swim bladder.
 Signs of barotrauma include the stomach coming out of the mouth, bloated belly, distended intestines, and bulging eyes.

 Barotrauma can cause damage to internal organs and can be fatal unless sportsmen take appropriate steps to save the affected fish.
 It’s important to know in advance what tools are available and how to use them to help fish return to the bottom and increase their chances of survival.